geoHeil/covid-model/content/home/welcome.md

   css_class:
 ---

-The consortium of TU Wien & DWH developed a synthetic covid model that was used in forecasting the pandemic and deriving suggestions for interventions.
+The consortium of TU Wien, DWH & CSH developed a synthetic covid model that was used in forecasting the pandemic and deriving suggestions for interventions.